Sanmith27/LIC-Experiments/README.md

 2) Transient Analysis:

-   Procedure for Performing Transient Analysis: we have to select the Transient Analysis in the Edit Simulation Command,  Give the stop time as 1ms and Run th Simulation.
+   Procedure for Performing Transient Analysis: we have to select the Transient Analysis in the Edit Simulation Command,  Give the stop time as 1ms and Run the Simulation.

    ![Screenshot 2025-02-16 122038](https://github.com/user-attachments/assets/e43f0303-c135-4a82-bc71-12e6ae6000b9)